home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ## Overview

-The Z-Wave integration in Home Assistant talks to one of two possible add-ons: the official Z-Wave JS add-on, or the community add-on Z-WAVE JS UI.
+The Z-Wave integration in Home Assistant talks to one of two possible add-ons: the official Z-Wave JS add-on, or the community add-on Z-Wave JS UI.
 Both add-ons include the Node Z-Wave JS driver.
 This driver talks to a controller device (Z-Wave dongle or GPIO (general purpose input/output) board) via USB or TCP.

 <figure>